prmehta24/Conversational-Booking-Agent/README.md

 * 8.5 hours complete:
     * Updated booking logic to mention this is a test booking in the additional info section when booking.
     * Added better error handling and more useful error responses to the booking logic.
+* 9 hours complete:
+    * Modified code to work for any calendly booking url.
+    * Cleaned up unnecessary imports, added comments, and debugged error related to selecting wrong time during booking using playwright.
+I was using an ambiguous element selector.
+    * Reread the assignment document to figure out what is left to do.

 # Instructions to Run
 * To active virtual env with git bash: 'source .venv/Scripts/activate'